In the early morning hours of April 15, 2012, the Titanic sank into the frigid waters of the Atlantic Ocean.

-Almost 100 years after the sinking of the Belfast-made ship the Titanic, new photos and first hand accounts are surfacing from the night the vessel sank in the Atlantic, claiming 1,517 lives.
+Just before the 100th anniversary of the sinking of the Belfast-made ship in 2012, new photos and first hand accounts emerged from the night the vessel sank in the Atlantic, claiming 1,517 lives.

 The letters from John Snyder offer new firsthand accounts about the night the Titanic fatally struck an iceberg.
 In them, John credits his wife Nelle for urging him to go to the decks to see what was wrong after the “bump” of the collision was felt.